kharneit/yaml2tk/README.md

 > key will be overwritten by the last entry in your configuration.

 ## Implementation
-You can instanciate the window like in this example:
+You can instantiate the window like in this example:
 ```
 from yaml2tk.ClassesUI import WindowBuilder